andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 ### Recap on the Binary Library

-Serializing networks of *known* size — whose sizes are statically in their types — is pretty straightforward, and its ease is one of the advantages of having sizes in your types.
+Serializing networks of *known* size — whose sizes are statically in their types — is pretty straightforward, and its ease is one of the often-quoted advantages of having sizes in your types.
 I’m going to be using the *[binary](https://hackage.haskell.org/package/binary)* library, which offers a very standard typeclass-based approach for serializing and deserializing data.
-There are a lot of tutorials online (and I even [wrote a small one](https://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-2-binary.html) myself a few years ago), but a very high-level view is that the library offers a typeclass for describing serialization schemes for different types.
+There are a lot of tutorials online (and I even [wrote a small one](https://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-2-binary.html) myself a few years ago), but a very high-level view is that the library offers monads (`Get`, `Put`) for describing serialization schemes and also a typeclass used to provide serialization instructions for different types.

 In practice, we usually don’t write our own instances from scratch.
 Instead, we use GHC’s generics features to give us instances for free: